daryllxd/lifelong-learning/programming/style/clean-code.md

 #### Variable Declarations

-Variables should be declared as close to their usage as possi- ble.
+Variables should be declared as close to their usage as possible.
 In rare cases a variable might be declared at the top of a block or just before a loop in a long-ish function.

 Instance variables, on the other hand, should be declared at the top of the class.
 This should not increase the vertical distance of these variables, because in a well-designed class, they are used by many, if not all, of the methods of the class.